citizenspress/forestry-test/content/post/pt-casuals.md

 +++
-date = "2018-04-10T14:08:24+00:00"
+categories = ["factsheets"]
-thumbnail = "/img/post/precarious.png"
+date = "2018-04-10T14:08:24Z"
-title = "Part-Time and Casual Employees" categories = ["factsheets"] tags = ["bargaining"] description = "With a CUPE Collective Agreement part time and casual employees receive the same rights and benefits as full time employees such as job security, maternity leave, bereavement leave, safety footwear, vacation, etc."
+description = "With a CUPE Collective Agreement part time and casual employees receive the same rights and benefits as full time employees such as job security, maternity leave, bereavement leave, safety footwear, vacation, etc." tags = ["bargaining"] thumbnail = "/img/post/precarious.png" title = "Part-Time and Casual Employees"

 +++
 # Part time and Casual Employees

 With a CUPE Collective Agreement part time and casual employees receive the same rights and benefits as full time employees such as job security, maternity leave, bereavement leave, safety footwear, vacation, etc.